peterjmartinson/writing/DistractedFortune/20241125_SellDrugsAndMugs/draft.md

 _Disclaimer:  this post contains affiliate links.
 If you click on them and buy the products, I'll get a cut of the profit.
 They're good products!_

-The lack of updates on [my last big make money scheme](LINK) means it went nowhere.
+The lack of updates on [my last big make money scheme](https://distractedfortune.com/cold-calls-your-secret-weapon-for-growth/) means it went nowhere.
 Not for lack of ambition, rather for lack of courage and action.

 It's time to move onto the next make money quick scheme!

 I drink coffee in the morning, as I'm almost sure you do as well.
-I drink it as part of my morning routine, which includes [writing a few Morning Pages](LINK).
+I drink it as part of my morning routine, which includes [writing a few Morning Pages](https://distractedfortune.com/unlock-your-subconscious-the-power-of-morning-pages/).

 When I drink coffee, it's important that I pour it into a nice mug.
-Our mugs consist of a bunch of plain white ones, an old Hillary in 2018 mug (our Trump 47 mug hasn't arrived yet), a "Nasty Lady" mug (remember those lame [post-Trump protests](LINK)?
-They're [still lame](b4 movement)...), and a big one with an O on it.
+Our mugs consist of a bunch of plain white ones, an old Hillary in 2018 mug (our Trump 47 mug hasn't arrived yet), a "Nasty Lady" mug (remember those lame [post-Trump protests](https://en.wikipedia.org/wiki/2017_Women%27s_March)?
+They're [still lame](https://www.theguardian.com/us-news/2024/nov/07/4b-movement-trump-women)...), and a big one with an O on it.

 I've hunted for mugs with cool math formulas on them for a long time, because I love math.
 The only ones you can find are plastered with a bunch of random formulas, or have $E=mc^2$ on them.
-I am not interested in popular science mugs - I want to see the [Law of Quadratic Reciprocity](your reddit comment), or a proof of Gauss's [Theorema Egregium](LINK), or a derivation of [Euler's Zeta Function](LINK).
+I am not interested in popular science mugs - I want to see the [Law of Quadratic Reciprocity](your reddit comment), or a proof of Gauss's [Theorema Egregium](https://math.stackexchange.com/questions/1044259/basic-misunderstanding-of-the-theorema-egregium), or a derivation of [Riemann's Zeta Function](https://en.wikipedia.org/wiki/Riemann_zeta_function).

 And I thought the other day, maybe other mathematicians would like to get their hands on coffee mugs with serious math on them.
 Hence, the Math Mug!

 My plan now is to make and sell a hundred million Math Mugs and get rich.
-I'll follow [Kagan's blueprint](LINK to my article) in [Million Dollar Morning](https://www.amazon.com/Million-Dollar-Weekend-Surprisingly-7-Figure/dp/059353977X/ref=nosim?tab=distractedfor-2), first target people I know, and hunt for suggestions to make these a no-brainer purchase.
+I'll follow [Kagan's blueprint](https://distractedfortune.com/million-dollar-weekend-the-world-inside-and-the-world-outside/) in [Million Dollar Morning](https://www.amazon.com/Million-Dollar-Weekend-Surprisingly-7-Figure/dp/059353977X/ref=nosim?tab=distractedfor-2), first target people I know, and hunt for suggestions to make these a no-brainer purchase.
 Maybe I'll open an Etsy shop as sales start picking up!

 ## I am a Drug Dealer!